 Adrian works as a Lawyer specialising in Commercial and Taxation law.

 See Adrian's karate lineage in the "Karate family tree"...

-Grant trains at the Fig Tree Pocket dojo under Shihan Jason Armstrong.
+Grant works at Microsoft and trains/teaches in that region.
+His most recent rank stemmed from training in Shito-ryu under Shihan Jason Armstrong for three years in Australia where he gained his 3rd Dan.
 His karate career began in 1990 and prior to becoming a member of the Shito-ryu and TJKN family, Grant trained in Shotokan, variously under Shihan Stan Schmidt and Sensei Malcolm Dorfmann.
 Grant’s martial arts journey began with Aikido in the 1980s and living in different regions of the world meant that his karate also includes a few years of Goju-Kai and Goju-Ryu.
 Like most students of the martial arts, he values sharing knowledge and learning, both in the dojo and beyond.

 Callum senpai runs dojos in 2 locations and began his training in 1998 in a variant of Goju-Kai.
 Obtaining his Nidan in this style, he was asked to take over running the Blackwood Primary School Dojo in 2009 from Adrian Cartland Sempai and the Blackwood Dojo in 2013.
 In 2015 Callum joined the Traditional Japanese Karate Network moving his classes across to a more Goju-Ryu style.
 As well as Karate Callum also holds the rank of Shodan in Iaido and trains in Judo with the Adelaide Uni Judo Club.

 Jon trains with Sarven McLinton Sensei and also had a period training under Jason Armstrong during his brown to black belt period while living in Brisbane Australia.